ctruciosm/CryptoForeComb/README.md

 - `DescriptiveStatistics.R`: Table 1 and Figure 1 of the paper.
 - `GiacominiRossiTest.R`: Fluctuation test of Giacomini and Rossi (2010)

-The routines should be performed in the following ordering:
+The routines should be used as follows:

 1. `VaR_ES.R`
 2. `ForeComb.R`